Nasty Bugs Lurking on Your Cell Phone

 Toilet Texting?

-"We didn't ask people whether they'd used their phones in the toilet.
+Is there a more worrying way the phones are getting contaminated -- by people using them while they're in the bathroom?"We didn't ask people whether they'd used their phones in the toilet.
 That might be something that would be interesting to study," Curtis says.
 "People do tend to use their mobile phones everywhere they go.
 Perhaps we should discourage their use in the toilet."

 So is having unclean hands a modern-day problem linked to our new technology?